 Association with external constructs

 We have tested different hypotheses which aimed to replicate previous findings on the interplay between personality and SWL, academic performance, and school absenteeism.
 Overall, the scores derived here have shown similar test-criterion-correlations as scores from other personality instruments.
 Confirming our first hypothesis we found that positive attitude (which is similar to cheerfulness) and mental balance (akin the inverse of depression) were associated with the outcome with a medium effect size (β = .51 and β = .59, respectively).
-Neuroticism and extraversion were, as expected, the domains which showed the strongest links to SWL.
+Emotional stability and extraversion were, as expected, the domains which showed the strongest links to SWL.
 The other domains did not account for a big piece of variance of SWL (R2 ranging from 0.08 and 0.13), although we did find some interesting associations at the facet level.
 For instance, integrity, good faith, persistence, confidence, open-mindedness and intellect were significantly linked with SWL, highlighting the usefulness of a rich set of facets when inspecting associations with external outcomes.

 Our second hypothesis stated that conscientiousness would be associated with academic achievement with a small to moderate effect size, and that openness would result in a heterogeneous structure of direct and inverse effects at the facet level.
 Our results were in line with the hypothesis.
 Conscientiousness’ sum score yielded a correlation of r = .23 with high school GPA, while at the facet level goal orientation (β = .15) was the only construct predicting the outcome.
 Openness was also related to GPA, and as hypothesized some facets were positively related to academic achievement (Interest in Reading, β = .12; Intellect, β = .17), while some others were related negatively (Creativity, β = -.14).
 Furthermore, two facets of agreeableness were linked with high school GPA, they were low competitiveness (β = -.13) and genuineness (β = .14).
-The last facet that was associated with the outcome was emotional stability’s equanimity (β = .13).
+The last facet that was significantly associated with the outcome was emotional stability’s equanimity (β = .13).

 The third hypothesis stated domains would not be directly linked with absenteeism in high school, but that some facets would picture this association more clearly.
 In line with this hypothesis, all R2s were modest (R2 ranging from 0.03 to 0.1), but some specific facets were significantly associated with the outcome.
 These were agreeableness’ genuineness (β = -.15), conscientiousness’ task planning (β = -.14) and productivity (β = -.13), extraversion’s energy (β = -.18) and humor (β = .13), emotional stability’s drive (β = -.14), and openness’ willingness to learn (β = -.15).
 These results highlight that, in order to better predict educational absenteeism, researchers should focus on narrow constructs instead of on broader domains.